iochia02/WA_project/README.md

 ## Student: s343732 IORIO CHIARA

 ## React Client Application Routes

-- Route `/`: home page, showing the list of ingredients (unauthenticated users).
+- Route `/`: for a non-authenticated user, it shows the list of bases, sizes and ingredients.
+If the user is authenticated, it is replaced by `/orders`.
-- Route `/orders`: page showing on the left part the list of ingredients, while on the right one the list of orders purchased by the authenticated user.
+- Route `/orders`: for an authenticated user, on the left it shows the list of ingredients, bases and sizes, while on the right the list of orders.
-- Route `/orders/new`: page showing on the left part the list of ingredients, while on the right one the form to purchase a new order by the authenticated user.
+- Route `orders/new`: for an authenticated user, on the left it shows list of bases, sizes and ingredients, while on the right the form for placing a new order.
-- Route `orders/:id`: page showing on the left part the list of ingredients, while on the right one the details of the order with the `id` in the route of the authenticated user.
+- Route `/orders/:id`: for an authenticated user, on the left it shows list of bases, sizes and ingredients, while on the right the list of the order #id (if placed by them).
-- Route `login`: page with the login form (including TOTP form needed).
+- Route `/login`: route showing the login/TOTP form.

 ## API Server
 - GET `/api/sizes`